Highly contagious U.K. COVID-19 strain found in Snohomish County

 “We thought this variant of concern was here and now we know it’s here.
 It was a huge team effort by the UW Medicine Virology Lab and required development of several new rapid tests to detect and confirm it,” said Dr. Alex Greninger, assistant professor of the UW Medicine Clinical Virology Lab, in a statement.
 The lab identified the strain through genome sequencing.

-About one year ago, an Everett man was found to carry the novel coronavirus, which originated in China.
+About one year ago, a man hospitalized in Everett was found to carry the novel coronavirus, which originated in China.
 That was the first reported U.S. case, followed by the nation’s first known lethal outbreak in a Kirkland, Washington, nursing home in late February.

 The U.K. version appeared in September 2020 and has spread throughout London and Southeast England.
 It doesn’t cause more severe illnesses but is expected to be the dominant strain in the U.S. later this year.